mciocchi/atomic_d20/README.md

 # Atomic D20 is dead and deprecated in favor of [Atomic D6!](https://github.com/mciocchi/atomic_d6)

-This page remains here only for the sake of posterity.
+This page remains here only for the sake of posterity, but do not despair!
+Atomic D20 lives on inside Atomic D6 as a [Variant Rule](https://github.com/mciocchi/atomic_d6/#variant-rule-atomic-d20)!

 # Atomic D20
 #### Licensing